 Depending on the natural breast tissue, patients may opt to have their implants removed (or in some cases with saline implants, deflated), or to exchange their existing implants for a set of smaller implants.
 Surgery to downsize breast implants involves simply switching one implant for another.
-Sometimes, a breast lift, scar revision, or nipple revision may be necessary if the tissue surrounding the old implant has been stretched and needs to be repaired.
+Sometimes, a breast lift, scar revision, nipple revision, or pocket size adjustment may be necessary if the tissue surrounding the old implant has been stretched and needs to be repaired.

 Our highly-experienced breast surgeons, Dr. Yamini and Dr. Svehlak, take great care in considering each woman’s body proportions to determine how a reduced implant size that will look and feel the most comfortable and natural.
 Unfortunately, not all surgeons who perform breast procedures have the level of experience and training of our surgeons.

 For breast implant reduction, it is important to find a board certified plastic surgeon with extensive experience in breast implant revisions.
 Breast implant surgeons like Dr. Yamini and Dr. Svehlak have many years of experience working with breast implants, whether putting them in, taking them out or revising the type, size or location of the implants.